Reuben-Brewer/Dynamixel_Protocol2_Xseries_ReubenPython2and3Class/InstallFiles_and_SupportDocuments/README_Dynamixel_Protocol2_Xseries_ReubenPython2and3Class.txt

 chmod 0755 /usr/local/lib/libftd2xx.so.1.4.6
 ln -sf /usr/local/lib/libftd2xx.so.1.4.6 /usr/local/lib/libftd2xx.so
 exit
-THIS LAST STEP ISN’T IN THE READ ME BUT IS CRITICAL: “sudo ldconfig” so that your code can find the new library.
+THIS LAST STEP ISN'T IN THE READ ME BUT IS CRITICAL: 'sudo ldconfig' so that your code can find the new library.
 ###

 ###########################